irelius/test-deployment/README.md

 * Require Authentication: true
 * Request
   * Method: POST
-  * Route path: /api/spots/:spotId/reviews      <!-- 1st rev: from /api/reviews/:spotId to /api/spots/:spotId/reviews -->
+  * Route path: /api/spots/:spotId/reviews/users/:userId  <!-- *** 2nd rev: add /users/:userId after /reviews-->
-  * Headers:
+  * Headers:                                              <!-- *** to check if a user already has a review -->
-    * Content-Type: application/json
+    * Content-Type: application/json                      <!-- *** the userId can be taken out once there is a login logic -->
-  * Body:
+  * Body:                                                 <!-- 1st rev: from /api/reviews/:spotId to /api/spots/:spotId/reviews -->

     ```json
     {